| ACCESSIBLE RESOURCESThe first phase of the activity sees students preparing for

 such as email, a learning management system such as WebCT,

+or Fablusi.
 Two screen shots that illustrate the Simulation Builder interface

 are provided below.